-8.7 Project Closure
+8.7.
+Project Closure

-All CSR activities must be documented and in line with the requirements of the global DMS policy, the global Corporate Volunteering policy, the parameters set out by Communications & CSR Business Management and the Archiving and Record Retention Policy and comply with Deutsche Bank Group governance standards (e.g. Code of Ethics, Compliance, Anti-Financial Crime)
+All CSR activities must be documented and in line with the requirements of the Principles for Corporate Citizenship, the global DMS policy, the global Corporate Volunteering policy, the parameters set out by Communications & CSR Business Management and the Archiving and Record Retention Policy and comply with Deutsche Bank Group governance standards (e.g. Code of Ethics, Compliance, Anti-Financial Crime)

-8.8 Project Reporting
+8.8.
+Project Reporting

-Half-yearly updates and an annual review of CSR projects will be sent to members of the CSR Committee and also furnished to the BMB.
-DB will file with ROC an annual report of CSR activities undertaken along with the audited Financial Statements for the period under review.
+Half-yearly updates and an annual review of CSR projects will be sent to members of the CSR Committee and also furnished to the Board of Directors.

+The Company will file with ROC an annual report of CSR activities undertaken along with the audited Financial Statements for the period under review.

-8.9 CSR Grant Budget for the Financial Year
+8.9.
+CSR Grant budget for the Financial Year

-For each financial year, the CSR Committee will recommend and the BMB will approve a CSR expenditure budget for DB calculated to be no less than lower of the limit set up under the Act.
+For each financial year, the CSR Committee will recommend and the Board will approve a CSR expenditure budget for the Company calculated to be no less than lower of the limit set up under the Banking Regulation Act or the Act, as the case maybe.

 The budget will be spent in the chosen projects under the following categories: